urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 ## The birthday paradox
-Using the approximation function above we calculate that for every group of 23 randomly selected people the probability that two of them share a birthday is 0.5 and the probability is 1 for 357 individuals.
+Using the approximation function above we calculate that for every group of 23 randomly selected people, the probability that two of them share a birthday is 0.5; and in a sample of 357 people the probability that two of them share a birthday is 1.
 ![birthday plot]

 ## SHA 256